jenncross/jenncross.github.io/_projects/integrating-ai.md

 1. How does the introduction of tangible artificial intelligence elements lead to changes in upper elementary students' understanding of artificial intelligence concepts and attitudes towards artificial intelligence?
 2. How do different levels of complexity and variety of tangible artificial intelligence elements impact the engagement of upper elementary students and the diversity of their solutions and designs?
 3. What are the potential benefits and challenges of introducing tangible artificial intelligence elements in integrated engineering and literacy activities?

-## Contribution

-As principal investigator, I provided support and direction to the interdisciplinary and multi-organization team of computer scientists, engineers, educators, and researchers.
-I provided expertise and advising at the intersection of interaction research, emerging technologies, and instructional design.
-I evaluated progress toward objectives through regular meetings, management of the timeline and budget, and reporting to the funding agency.

 ## Key Innovations